 So what are the keys when looking for a Kanun?
 How do we know how to choose one?
 Let’s dive in.

 In the case of Kanun, the new instrument will always be better.
 This is due to the wear of the skin and pegs.
 However, if you came across an amazing instrument that was built by a known maker, it is sometimes worth finding a Luthier that will set up it for you.

 The basic requirement of every instrument is that it will be easy to tune it.
 While in a guitar you have mechanical pegs that allow easy tuning, in kanun you don’t.
 It is just a wooden peg inside a hole that holds the string tight.
 Make sure the pegbox is made from strong wood (oak for example) and that the pegs are made of ebony wood.
 Ebony is a very dense material that doesn’t expend during weather changes.

 Sometimes, strings can make the whole difference between good and bad instruments.
 Make sure the kanun has good strings.
 Whether if it’s PVF or Dupont for Turkish kanun or plain nylon for Arabic kanun.
 In Arabic oud, the first 7 strings are usually made of metal.
 Make sure a good company produces these strings.

 4. Arabic or Turkish?

 That’s the big question always.
 Let’s understand first the differences.
-The Arabic kanun is bigger by 5-7cm on the wide side from the Turkish kanun.
+The Arabic kanun is bigger by 5-7cm on the wide side of the Turkish kanun.
 Meaning, it is more heavy and massive.
 It is also played 1 note below.
-Arabic tuned is tuned from G to D, while Turkish is from A to E. Due to the low quality of most Arabic kanun, we don’t suggest you to buy Arabic kanun.
+Arabic tuned is tuned from G to D, while Turkish is from A to E. Due to the low quality of most Arabic kanun, we don’t suggest you buy Arabic kanun.
 Most chances you won’t get what you are looking for, both in the finish level and the general quality.

 5. The levers: Mandals (Turkish) / Oravs (Arabic)